hanh-analytics/Medicare-Inpatient-Hospital/script/README.md

 - **`cor.py`** – Correlation Analysis
   - Generates a correlation graph between **Medicare program payments** and **cost-sharing** (deductible + coinsurance).
   - Uses **Plotly** to create a scatter plot with a trend line.
   - Helps identify how strongly cost-sharing relates to total program spending.

+- **`app.py`** - Multi-Dashboard Application
+  - Implements a multi-dashboard application for Medicare inpatient hospital data visualization.
+  - Enables interactive data exploration with filters for year, demographics, and hospital types.
+  - Supports AWS deployment, sourcing data from GitHub or AWS S3.

 ## 🚀 Running the Dashboards Locally